 Is the seat of Jefferson County and located in a beautiful valley surrounded by magnificent mountains halfway between Helena and Butte.
 Boulder features a host of opportunities for hunting, fishing, hiking and biking (bouldermtchamber.org).
 Home to the world famous Boulder Hot Springs Inn, Spa and Retreat Center; and radon health mines including the Free Enterprise Radon Health Mine and Sunshine Health Mine.
 Every August it is the site of the Jefferson County Fair and Rodeo held the last weekend in August.

-Historic buildings form much of the business district which includes a bar, two restaurants, a wellness center, small specialty shops and a pottery gallery.
+Historic buildings form much of the business district which includes a bar, a restaurants, a wellness center, and small specialty shops.
 It is also home to the Merry Widow Health Mine .
 Basin is located ten miles south of Boulder along Interstate 15.

 Recreation enthusiasts can enjoy the Whitehouse USFS Campground.
 The Cottonwood Lake Trail/Thunderbolt Mountain area and Bear Gulch Trails are popular with both hikers and equestrians.Both trailheads feature trailer parking and hitching racks.